CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 Cathedral Grove is the first permanent quiet zone in the entire U.S. national park system.
 The rangers strongly encourage every visitor to switch off their mobile phones and maintain silence throughout the forest.

-In 1945, some 500 delegates from 46 nations gathered in San Francisco and Cathedral Glove for the formation of the United Nations, and to honor President Franklin Delano Roosevelt, who had recently died.
+In 1945, some 500 delegates from 46 nations gathered in San Francisco and Cathedral Grove for the formation of the United Nations, and to honor President Franklin Delano Roosevelt, who had recently died.

 Originally, President Theodore Roosevelt wanted to name this National Monument after Congressmen William Kent, as he was the one who donated to the Monument and protected it.
 However, after Kent’s suggestion, the President named it after John Muir because Muir was the one who called upon congress members to protect the area.